siddharth20729/xio2/DESIGN.md

  * Composes socket reading with http parsing to build an http request object.
  * Maintains a simple state machine that represents the status of the request/response cycle.
- * Finds a service in the routes map and dispatches it to handle the request, otherwise issues a 404
+ * Finds a httpHandler in the routes map and dispatches it to handle the request, otherwise issues a 404
  * Provides an abstraction to write http responses to the wire.

 # Route